aaronnorby/reduction/README.md

 A webpack config file more suitable for production.
 It doesn't include the hot-loaders and doesn't configure the dev server.
 Basically, it's stripped down to just build and get out of the way.
 Use this with the command `npm run prod`.

+## `index.jsx`

+This functions as the main entry point for the app.
+It is also where the store is created from our reducers and some middleware.
+In a larger app where you might have multiple reducers combined, you would likely make a store-creating function in a different file and then import it here.
+I've also included a store with Thunk middleware so that this app will be ready to go with async actions in the action creators (in `actions/index.jsx`), which requires Thunk middleware so that an action creator can return a function rather than an object as it normally would.

+## `actions/index.jsx`

+Action types are declared and exported at the top, along with the app's initial state, and these are followed by action creators.
+The only action creator of note is `performAsyncAction` which demonstrates the pattern to use with Thunk middleware and async actions.
+Typically, this would be something like an API call rather than a `setTimeout`, which I've used for an example.

+The basic idea is that this kind of action creator returns a function which takes the `dispatch` function as callback.
+If first dispatches the action which tells the app that the async action has begun.
+This action might (in the reducer) change a prop called 'isFetching' from `false` to `true`.
+It then is set up to dispatch other action creators as well.
+If this were an api call with success and error callbacks (Promises) you might dispatch a `apiSuccess` action creator in the success callback and a `apiError` action creator in the error callback.
+All of this is so that when the async action completes, the state is updated accordingly.